VPanjeta/tf-dev-summit-tensorboard-tutorial/README.md

 # TensorBoard Dev Summit Tutorial

-This contains a runnable code companion to the TensorBoard tutorial at the 2017 TensorFlow Dev Summit.
+This contains a runnable code companion to the TensorBoard tutorial for the 8th semester seminar topic of Cognitive Computing

-You can watch the tutorial [on YouTube](https://www.youtube.com/watch?v=eBbEDRsCmv4&t=1105s).
+You can watch the tutorial [on YouTube](https://youtu.be/7tESo4yJTpw).

 Happy TensorBoarding!